- Here, There and Everywhere: My Life Recording the Music of the Beatles

 Much basic info on recording sessions—dates, who composed and played and sang what, and studio tricks—has long been available from various sources, but the virtue of Here, There and Everywhere is that it places these facts into the human context: the reader learns which constraints, whose brainstorms, and what tensions led to “the act you’ve known for all these years.”

-Wisely, the book opens with Emerick’s first day as head sound engineer for the Beatles: April 6, 1966, when they started work on Revolver with a Lennon composition that would push further musically than they had gone before: “Tomorrow Never Knows.”
-Emerick had just replaced Norman Smith, the older, more experienced EMI sound engineer who had been sound engineer on all the Beatles’ previous records.
-(He aspired to be a musician himself, and indeed as Hurricane Smith would score a hit with “Oh Babe, What Would You Say” in 1973 but he also wanted to be a producer, which the author suggests was a threat to Martin.)
+Wisely, the book opens with Emerick’s first day as the head sound engineer for the Beatles: April 6, 1966, when they started work on Revolver with a Lennon composition that would push further musically than they had gone before: “Tomorrow Never Knows.”
+Emerick had just replaced Norman Smith, the older, more experienced EMI sound engineer who had been a sound engineer on all the Beatles’ previous records.
+(He aspired to be a musician himself, and indeed as Hurricane Smith would score a hit with “Oh Babe, What Would You Say” in 1973, but he also wanted to be a producer, which the author suggests was a threat to Martin.)
 “Make me sound like the Dalai Lama chanting from a mountaintop,” Lennon requested.
 And Emerick proceeded to do just that within the confines of a studio.

 The story circles back to make short work of the author’s childhood, his discovery of what he wanted to do by the time he was 15, and his campaign to convince a school counselor who, incredibly, got him an interview at EMI.

 Fans and trivia buffs will find riches galore to delight.
 Not only are Mick Jagger, Marianne Faithfull, and Brian Jones in the singalong on “Yellow Submarine,” but that’s Patti Boyd Harrison (Clapton’s Layla herself) screaming in the party under the second verse.
-Martin wasn’t satisfied with Harrison’s solo guitar work on his own song, “Taxman,” so he decreed that McCartney would play it, which he does.
+Martin wasn’t satisfied with Harrison’s solo guitar work on his song, “Taxman,” so he decreed that McCartney would play it, which he does.

 Paul was resistant to strings on “Eleanor Rigby”—he feared it would sound too “Mancini”—so Emerick close-miked them to make them more “biting,” per McCartney’s wishes (and then Martin had to remind the nervous musicians to stop backing off the mikes).
 Close-miking was an Emerick innovation that was subsequently used on a lot of the Beatles’ studio work.